YashodharDodabhangi/NLP-A-to-Z-Tensorflow-sklearn/README.md

 5.Working with textfiles and pdf and dataframes(pandas and pyspark).

-6.Working with API(flask).
+6.EDA of text data using Pandas and pysaprk.

-7.EDA of text data using Pandas and pysaprk.
+7.Working with API(flask).

 8.Working NLP libraries.(NLTK,Gensim,)